 Although we endeavor to obtain items as quickly as possible, the process can take from one to several months.
 If you need an item before the time in which it could be purchased and cataloged, you may benefit from the library's Interlibrary Loan services, http://usi.libguides.com/c.php?g=665403.

 Request forms are readily available for your convenience.

-Electronic form. requests can go directly to Collection Development using the electronic version of the Purchase Recommendation Form online.
+Electronic form. requests can go directly to Collection & Resources using the electronic version of the Purchase Recommendation Form online.

 Written form.
 You may print the Purchase Recommendation Form.
-Completed requests may be sent through campus mail to either the college's liaison or the Collection Development Department at the library.
+Completed requests may be sent through campus mail to either the college's liaison or the Collections & Resources unit at the library.